|Kankichi Ryotsu: So Lazy He Sleeps on His Series' Logo|

 The gang is informed by Ohara that they will be visited by a member of the Special Detective Squad: The Moonlight Detective.
 Ryo-san doesn't want to have anything to do with it, but when told that he'll be paid a "bonus" is all aboard.
 In traditional Special Detective fashion the detective makes a grand entrance with a World War II-era Nakajima J1N1 Gekko plane, but the truth behind Moonlight Detective, & his partner Venus Detective, is far more shocking: The pair's normal look is merely a secret identity for their habit of "transforming" into sailor suit-wearing heroes of justice...
 Something the two demand Ryo-san & the others also do.

-Let's face facts here...
-After seeing Kaipan Detective in all his "glory" Dolphin Detective was pretty "normal".
+Let's face facts here: After seeing Kaipan Detective in all his "glory", Dolphin Detective was pretty "normal".
 Luckily, the Moonlight & Venus Detectives bring back the "what the hell?!" that the Special Detective Squad seems to be about.
 Also, if you can't guess what these two are meant to parody then you might have to reaffirm how much you know about anime, but I'll explain it anyway: They are an absolutely obvious, completely unabashed Sailor Moon parody.
 In fact, though this episode doesn't reveal it, a quick Wikipedia search reveals that these two detective's real names are Mun Seira & Venus Seira...
 Just read their names Eastern style (i.e. last name first) and you'll see how blatant the parody is.
-The Gekko plane is simply a neat little extra in terms of the joke.
+The Gekko plane is simply a neat little extra in terms of the joke for the pun, however.

 Episode ~94: Great Hard!
 Kankichi Ryotsu Dies Twice (Aired 7/5/1998)

-Ryo-san, Nakagawa, Reiko, Maria, & Bolbo (I used Volvo in the Movie 2 review, but using "B" seems to be the official spelling) are recruited to join the SS/Special Security team, who are being called in to make sure a captured terrorist gets transported properly.
+Ryo-san, Nakagawa, Reiko, Maria, & Bolbo are recruited to join the Special Security team, who are being called in to make sure a captured terrorist gets transported properly.
 Unfortunately, said terrorist's team springs him & take over Nakagawa Zaibatsu headquarters, holding Yuichiro Nakagawa (Keiichi's father) hostage.
 After a failed rescue results in the capture of everyone except for Ryo-san, the Special Detective Squad offers their help in rescuing the others & capturing the terrorists.

 This is the second double-length story on the DVD, and the fact that its title splash differs from any of the other ones seen on this DVD or the previous ones probably means that this was originally aired as a TV special, hence why there's a discrepancy in the total number of episodes (depending on where you look).
-Also, the title is an outright lie, likely as a homage/parody of the hyperbolic episode titles seen in old mech anime from the 70s (a more well known example is "Kouji Kabuto Dies in Magma!" from the Mazinkaiser OVA series).
+Also, the title is an outright lie, likely as a homage/parody of the hyperbolic episode titles seen in old mech anime from the 70s (a more well known example is "Koji Kabuto Dies in Magma!" from the Mazinkaiser OVA series); obviously, it's also a Die Hard parody, as "Great" in Japanese is "Dai".
 Finally, this story is actually very similar in execution to the first movie, with it's focus on actual police work & a mixture of serious story and comedic bits.
 There's actually a lot going on in this story, too, which helps makes it the best from an overall perspective.

 |This has now become the seemingly "lost" title splash.|